Israeli defence firm Elbit Q1 profit, revenue rise

-Israeli defence electronics firm Elbit Systems (ESLT.TA) reported higher quarterly profit, boosted by a 4% gain in revenue.
+JERUSALEM (Reuters) - Israeli defence electronics firm Elbit Systems reported higher quarterly profit, boosted by a 4% gain in revenue.

 The maker of drones, pilot helmet displays and cyber security systems said on Tuesday it earned $1.72 per diluted share in the first quarter, up from $1.63 a year earlier.
 Revenue rose to $1.12 billion from $1.07 billion.